This post may contain affiliate links which help support Girls Can Grill.

 The biggest complaint people have about turkey is that it can be dry, especially the breast meat.
 It’s a lot of work to create an entire meal of sides and desserts and also keep an eye on the bird.
 So let something else take care of that for you.

-Then, I just look at my phone app to keep an eye on the temp of the grill.
-You can even use the app to set a temp range, so you know if the grill is getting too hot or too cold.
+You can even use the thermometer app to set a temp range, so you know if the grill is getting too hot or too cold.

 Once the grill reaches 300-350F degrees, place the turkey over the indirect heat zone.
-Close the lid, set your iGrill app to turkey, and go watch the game.
+Close the lid, set your thermometer, and go watch the game.

 After an hour, give it a spritz with apple cider, beer or water.
 This helps create that beautiful golden color and adds a little bit of moisture.

 Once the app alerts you that the turkey is ready, remove it from the grill and cover it with foil.
 Let it rest for 45 minutes to an hour to help the juices nestle into the sweet spots for an extra juicy bird.

 That’s it!
 You got this.
 Go ahead and change up the holidays this year.

 GCG Pro Pitmaster Tips